-This standard is also called the HazCom Standard.
-It requires evaluating the potential hazards of chemicals, and communicating information concerning those hazards and appropriate protective measures to employees.
-The standard includes provisions for:
+OSHA's 1910.1200, Hazard Communication standard is also called the HazCom Standard.
+It requires the classification of potential hazards of chemicals, and communicating information concerning hazards and appropriate protective measures to employees, The standard includes provisions for:

 The standard also requires manufacturers and importers of hazardous chemicals to provide Safety Data Sheets to users of the chemicals describing potential hazards and other information.
 They must also attach hazard warning labels to containers of the chemicals.
 Employers must make SDSs available to workers.
 They must also train their workers in the hazards caused by the chemicals workers are exposed to and the appropriate protective measures that must be used when handling the chemicals.

-For additional training on this topic, be sure to check out Course 705 Hazard Communication Program.
+For additional training on this topic, be sure to check out OSHAcademy course 705 - Hazard Communication Program.

 It requires that information and training be provided: